 Keeping Baby Warm While Traveling

-Bundling baby up for going out in the cold is a process.
+Bundling baby up for going out in the winter cold is a process.
 Deb breaks it down in these steps:

 - Layers.
-Start with a base layer of long-sleeve onesies or undershirts with tights or leggings.
+Start with a base layer of clothing like long-sleeve onesies or undershirts with tights or leggings.
 Add a layer of pants and a warmer top, like a sweater or thermal knit shirt.
 For preparation for going outside in the car seat, add a light jacket made of fleece, which keeps baby comfortable without bulk when placed in their car seat.

 - Car seat.
 Infants need to be placed in their car seat, the straps adjusted to fit snuggly, with the warmth of a blanket or cover placed over the straps.
 Nothing should go between the baby and the car seat straps.
 Don’t place baby in a bulky bunting or thick sleeping bag style bunting, as these create too much space between baby, the car seat back and the strap.
 Their use is strictly prohibited by most car seat manufacturers.